Physical Spirituality

 In a purely connective window, without boundaries - without architectivity - there can be no sense of otherness.
 This means that in the purely connective cosmic context, all participants in a relationship are in some way the same.
 We need a word for such a universal commonality.

-Assuming there are living organisms on other planets, they too would venerate a Planetary Deity associated with their planet.
+Assuming there are living organisms on other planets, they too could venerate a Planetary Deity associated with their planet.
 So there could be a zillion Planetary Deities out there, all architective and all different.
 Yet the organisms on other planets would be apprehended by the same Cosmic Deity we apprehend.
 In this sense the Planetary Deities are many (even though each may want to be the one and only) while the Cosmic Deity is a universal commonality.

 Suffering, Salvation and Death